Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 Go to your EC2 Public IP.<br>
 See the Rails splash screen.<br>
-Your nginx.conf file is setup for http connections only.<br>
+Remember your `nginx.conf` file is setup for http connections only.<br>

 4. (optional) Setup Public Elastic IP and assing it to your EC2 instance